maticnetwork/heimdall/bor/README.md

 where ,

 * `ID` means the id of the span, calculated by monotonically incrementing the ID of the previous span.
-* `StartBlock` corresponds to the block from which the given span would commence.
+* `StartBlock` corresponds to the block in bor from which the given span would commence.
-* `EndBlock` corresponds to the block at which the given span would conclude.
+* `EndBlock` corresponds to the block in bor at which the given span would conclude.
 * `ValidatorSet` defines the set of active validators.
-* `SelectedProducers` are the validators selected to produce blocks from the validator set.
+* `SelectedProducers` are the validators selected to produce blocks in bor from the validator set.
 * `ChainID` corresponds to bor chain ID.

 A validator on heimdall can construct a span proposal message: